-- 5.5.1 It is widely recognized that the development of an architecting approach is not straightforward and typically the development of an approach is limited by the expertise and experience of an individual architect.
+5.5.1 It is widely recognized that the development of an architecting approach is not straightforward and typically the development of an approach is limited by the expertise and experience of an individual architect.
 This results in varying degrees of success and a continual need to reinvent.
 To help architects and the problem owners who commission the use, and ultimately control the funding for architecture outputs, a small number of standardized architecting styles have been proposed.
 These styles help to understand the approach that should be taken; set expectations on what can be achieved; clarify what is involved (e.g. in terms of costs, skills and governance); and, help to understand how value is delivered to the enterprise.
 The styles are driven by the purpose or reason for the architecture and reflect currently observed best practice.

-- 5.5.2 Four styles of architecting have been identified by architecture practitioners within the United Kingdom (See UK MOD's 'Perfect Storm' and 'The Need for Architecting Styles', NATO STO-MP-SCI-254 presented at Symposium on Architecture Assessment for NEC, Tallinn, Estonia, 2013 by David Evans and Mike Wilkinson and Niteworks' White Paper, October 2014, Styles of Architecting A Smarter Approach to Architecting the Defence Enterprise, David Evans).
+5.5.2 Four styles of architecting have been identified by architecture practitioners within the United Kingdom (see Evans, 2013 and Evans, 2018).
 They are as follows:

 - authoritative,

 - directive,

 - coordinative, and

 - supportive.